atiooo/DigitalElectronics/README.md

 * Detect if the user has finished the entry ✅
 * Return to default state automatically ✅
 * Time the user to wash their hands for at least 20 seconds ✅
+* Detect who is entering the house (RFID Sensor Required)
+* Detect if the user is washing hands in the right way

 # Week 13: MVP Update